Finbuckle/Finbuckle.MultiTenant/docs/EFCore.md

+# Data Isolation with Entity Framework Core

-### Introduction
+## Introduction
 Data isolation is one of the most important considerations in a multitenant app.
 Whether each tenant has its own database, a shared database, or a hybrid approach can make a significant different in app design.
 Finbuckle.MultiTenant supports each of these models by associating a connection string with each tenant.
 Tenant's using the same connection string will share a database and accordingly those with a unique connection string will have separate databases.

 In shared database scenarios it is important to make sure that queries and commands for a tenant do not affect the data belonging to other tenant's.
 Finbuckle.MultiTenant handles this automatically and removes the need to sprinkle "where" clauses all over an app.
-Applying the `MultiTenant` data attribute to an entity and using the `MultiTenantDbContext` as a base for class for an app's own database context tells Finbuckle.MultiTenant to ensure isolation of both queries and create/update/delete commands.
+Applying the `[MultiTenant]` attribute to an entity and using the `MultiTenantDbContext` as a base for class for an app's own database context tells Finbuckle.MultiTenant to ensure isolation of both queries and create/update/delete commands.

 Internally Finbuckle.MultiTenant uses the `HasQueryFilter` function to set a filter on `TenantId` for the current tenant for all queries.
 For create/update/delete commands the framework checks entities during `SaveChanges` or `SaveChangesAsync` to ensure matches.
 This behavior can be modified as documented below.

-### Configuration
+## Configuration
 Add the `Finbuckle.MultiTenant.EntityFrameworkCore` package to the project:
 ```{.bash}
 dotnet add package Finbuckle.MultiTenant.EntityFrameworkCore